~~~ Everything You Need To Know ~~~

 No problem, and have them ready for you on your return from your honeymoon so you can crack on with the writing.

-If you would like to meet, I’d be delighted to set up a face-to-face meeting or by Zoom/FaceTime – whatever suits you.
+If you would like to meet, I’d be delighted to set up a face-to-face meeting or by Zoom/FaceTime – whatever works for you.

-The quoting process is all done through this website, and you’ll be presented with the quote, a wedding photography contract, a payment schedule and payment details.
-I do everything online so all you have to do is log on to your account to view it all at any stage.
+Then the quoting process is all done online – I’ll send you the quote, a contract, a payment schedule and payment details.
+You can log on to view it all at any stage.

-After the deposit, I ask clients to pay the balance in two instalments – the first six weeks prior, and the second three weeks prior to the wedding day and I’m able to split it up further if that would make it easier for you.
+After the deposit, the balance is paid in two further instalments – the first eight weeks prior, and the second three weeks prior to the wedding day.
+I am able to split it up further if that would make it easier for you.

 All invoices are paid via bank transfer – I don’t accept cheques.

-Please don’t worry if this all sounds complex – we’ll be chatting constantly and I’ll guide you through the whole process so there’s no need to worry.
+Please don’t worry if this all sounds complex.
+We’ll be chatting constantly, probably on WhatsApp, and I’ll guide you through the whole process – it’s all very straightforward.

 Finally, I just want to emphasise how flattered and honoured I will be to if you ask me to photograph your wedding day.
 I know it shows a great deal of trust in me and is no small task.
 It goes without saying that I will do everything I can do deliver images that evoke the emotion, fun and happiness of the day for you to forever treasure.